 Designed to provide the student with an overview of theoretical and practical components of administration in various sport and athletic venues.
 Utilizing case studies, guest speakers, and current research, the student will analyze organizations including interscholastic and intercollegiate programs, conferences, and other sport organizations.
-Prerequisite: SM 1510 or KI 1110
+Prerequisite: SM 1510 or KI 1110.

-SM 3120 (KI 3120/ LAS 3110) Sport and the Global Society
+SM 3120 (KI 3120) Sport in the Global Society

 This course explores the ways in which sport both reflects and shapes culture around the world.
-It examines the extent to which sport reinforces and/or resists dominant values in North American cultures, and in what ways that sport influences character development.
+It examines the extent to which sport reinforces and/or resists dominant values in cultures around the world.
 We will briefly examine the history of modern sport, as well as social theories used to analyze sport.
 We will explore the connections and controversies surrounding youth, high school, intercollegiate, professional, and international sports, violence, politics, gender, race, religion, and media relations in sport and society.
 The overall goal of this course is to assist students in a cultural and social context, and to illustrate how sport and society both influence and challenge the human conditions.
-Prerequisite: sophomore status
+Prerequisite: sophomore status.